Aquanty/rtd-hgs/docs/source/index.rst

 not appear.
 For example, since this problem has discrete fractures, we are seeing some fracture velocity and aperture output.

-In order to conserve disk space and increase the efficiency of file I/O, these files are all stored in binary format, so they can not be viewed with a standard text editor.
-However, through the use of the post-processing tool **HSPLOT**, which is described in Appendix :ref:`app:hsplot` , it is possible to create ASCII versions of the data contained in these files which are also compatible with the third-party visualization tools Tecplot or Paraview.
+| In order to conserve disk space and increase the efficiency of file
+  I/O, these files are all stored in binary format, so they can not be viewed with a standard text editor.
+However, through the use of the post-processing tool **HSPLOT**, which is described in Appendix :ref:
+| , it is possible to create ASCII versions of the data contained in
+  these files which are also compatible with the third-party visualization tools Tecplot or Paraview.

 By default, simulation time is written in listing and output files in a fixed format using the Fortran F format descriptor f17.5, which is not